project-march/ProjectMarch/doc/march_packages/march_safety.rst

 violated, the object will call the ``SafetyHandler`` to invoke an error.
 The ``SafetyHandler`` is responsible for sending error messages and sounds.
 All ``SafetyType``-objects:

 * ``TemperatureSafety``, monitors the joint temperatures.
-Depending on which threshold is exceeded an warning, non-fatal or fatal is thrown.
+Depending on which threshold is exceeded a warning, non-fatal or fatal is thrown.
 * ``InputDeviceSafety``, checks if the input device is still connected.
-Otherwise a non-fatal is thrown.
+Otherwise, a non-fatal is thrown.

 Error severity
 --------------